II. Non-commuting Matrix Solution of DGLAP; $F_2 {p,d}$ Data Leading to Partons Directly without Parameterization: non-commuting solutions of all DGLAP equations

+in order to have commuting banded (bdd) lower triangular (l.t.) splitting function matrices.
+Discrete $x$ in (\ref{2-1}) are not the exact $x$-points of the data.
+So, eventually, for data analysis, interpolation techniques should be used.

-Numerical solutions can simply use the exact Bjorken ${x_i}, i = 1,...,n,$ of the data set.
-In either case, a discrete set of \textit{n} basis vectors for the PDFs is defined on each $ x_i $.
-Thus, the splitting functions operating on this basis (space) can be calculated as $ n \times n $ matrices.
+The non-commuting numerical solutions, to be presented in this section, can simply use the exact Bjorken $x={\lbrace{x_i}, i = 1,...,n\rbrace}$ of the data set.
+On either discrete $x$-set, a discrete set of \textit{n} basis vectors for each pdf set is defineable.
+Thus, the splitting functions operating on this basis (space) can be calculated as $ n \times n $ matrices.\\

-The discrete basis for the PDFs are used in the convolution integrals on the right side of the DGLAP equation to produce the matrix form of the kernel K, which in DIS data analysis, is either the splitting functions for DGLAP, or the coefficient functions of the hadronic structure function.
-The convolution integrals are of the generic form:

-in which, for the simplest parton distribution function, e.g. non-singlet (NS) $f(x, {Q^2})={f_{NS}}(x, {Q^2})$, the discrete basis is an $n-$tuple, whose \textit{i}th element is $f({x_i}, {Q^2})$.
-As the convolution integral is made a discrete sum, ${P_{ij}},i,j = q,g$ or ${C_{k}},k = q,g$ within the kernel $K$ become lower triangular (l.t.), due to the limits of integration of the resulting sum; and banded (bdd), due to divisions of ${x_i}$ in (\ref{eq.1}).
-The resulting algebraic simplicity of the l.t. bdd matrices is an essential element for having analytical solution of DGLAP as the basis of the analysis.
-Evidently, numerical solution working with exact ${x_i}, i = 1,...,n$ of the data neither works with, nor requires bandedness.\\